What is Grafstract by Fumero?

 and lines and if any given area of Fumero’s objective subject matter is pure abstraction creating a sub-division of non-objective art, therefore pure abstraction is always evident as seen in Fumeroism becsause Fumeroism is always grafstracted.
 If one were to dissect his anatomical-grafstraction one would see this notion visualized in his work.

-Fumeroism goes beyond the borders of abstracted reality and creates works of art in the form of murals and canvases that are not objective art.
-The explanations for are two hemispheres of Fumeroism that are the objective and non-objective approaches are Grafstract, and Fumero is recognized by the public as the founder and originator for the art of Grafstract.
+Fumeroism or Grafstract by Fumero, goes beyond the borders of abstracted reality and creates works of art in the form of murals and canvases that are not objective art.
+The explanations for are two hemispheres of Fumeroism that are the objective and non-objective approaches are Grafstract.